Structure tensors

 but for higher-order structure tensors the expressions are long (not shown).
 The above applies to \(b(\theta,\phi)\) as well.

-The following code example shows how to convert between the representations:
+The following code example shows how to convert between the two CPO representations:

 import numpy as np